umayangi12/SGAssignment/README.md

 # SGAssignment

 how to run the code:
-1.Download the repo --> 2.Go to the correct folder using cd ASGassignment command. --> 3.run the code by typing npm run dev in the terminal
+1.Download the repo --> 2.Go to the correct folder using cd ASGassignment command. --> 3.Install node modules (cd client -> npm i) , (SGAssignment -> npm i) --> 4.run the code by typing npm run dev in the terminal

  Dummy accounts:
  admin login email: admin@gmail.com - password: admin123